khalilhenoud/library/library/doc.md

 I suspect we will need *_allocate *_deallocate variants to support deserializing in an agnostic way (the guid is mapped to _allocate which can be used to instantiate an object).

+NOTE: the reason why I went with non macro instantiations was compatibility with C++.
+But does this hold, maybe I should make a test and see?